icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

     - `make base` and run `./base` to run the baseline project.
     - `make coarse` and run `./coarse` to run the coarse-grain project.
     - `make pipeline2` and run `./pipeline2` to run the pipeline project on 2 cores.
-    - `make pipeline4` and run `./pipeline4` to run the pipeline project on 4 cores.
+    - `make cdc` and run `./cdc` to run the data-parallel CDC you will implement on 4 cores.
-- The `data` folder contains the input data, `Input.bin`, which has 100 frames of size $960$ by $540$ pixels, where each pixel is a byte. `Golden.bin` contains the expected output.
-Each program uses this file to see if there is a mismatch between your program's output and the expected output.
+- The `data` folder contains the input data, `Input.bin`, which has 100 frames of size $960$ by $540$ pixels, where each pixel is a byte. `Golden.bin` contains the expected output. `base`, `coarse` and `pipeline2` uses this file to see if there is a mismatch between your program's output and the expected output. `cdc` uses `prince.txt` from the `data` folder as an input. `golden.txt` has the expected output of your cdc will produce.
 - The `assignment/common` folder has header files and helper functions used by the four parts.
 - You will mostly be working with the code in the rest of the folders.